 Crye’s combat uniform is perhaps their most famous product.
 It is meant to be a purely offensive uniform featuring plenty of stretch material, especially around the knees and back for enhanced mobility.
 The shirt has a T-shirt material-like torso for operator comfort and to wick away sweat when worn underneath body armor.
+Prototypes of the combat uniform concept were tested by DEVGRU (US Navy SEAL Team 6) as early as 1998 [1].

 Army Custom: